edgelesssys/contrast/dev-docs/security-overview.md

 - `HOSTDATA` is a hardware-enforced field always included in attestation reports.
 - It holds the cryptographic hash of the runtime policy enforced by the `kata-agent`.

+### `REPORTDATA`

+`REPORTDATA` is supplied by the CVM and contains a hash of a nonce combined with the CVM's TLS public key.
+The nonce is provided by the relying party—that is, the entity requesting the attestation report.
+This securely binds the TLS key to the specific CVM instance and ensures the freshness of the attestation, preventing replay attacks.

 ## Secret recovery

-When initially setting the manifest for the coordinator via the Contrast CLI, the coordinator returns a randomly generated recovery seed.
-The CLI encrypts this seed client-side using the private key of the seed-share owner.
+A seed generated by the Coordinator is used to re-establish the trusted state of a deployment.

+Using the `generate` command, the CLI creates a public/private key pair known as the seed owner key pair.
+The public key is then provided to the Coordinator when setting the manifest.
+The public key is used by the Coordinator to persistently encrypt the secret seed, which is required for future recovery.

+Once the manifest is set, the Coordinator returns the seed—encrypted with the seed owner public key using RSA-OAEP.
+This ensures that only the holder of the seed owner private key can decrypt the seed and later send it back to a recovered Coordinator after verifying its integrity.

 ### What's derived from the recovery seed?

 - **Manifest Signing Key**: Used to ensure integrity and authenticity of the manifest stored on untrusted persistent volumes.
 - **Workload Secret Seeds**: Distributed securely to attested workloads, enabling them to derive encryption keys for securely storing sensitive data (for example secret keys) on untrusted persistent volumes.
+- **Root CA Key**: Signing key of the Root CA.

 ### Why is the recovery seed important?

-- ✅ It enables the secure restoration of sensitive data stored in persistent volumes.
+- It enables the secure restoration of sensitive data stored in persistent volumes.
-- ✅ Since the seed provides access to encrypted secrets, it must remain strictly confidential.
+- Since the seed provides access to encrypted secrets, it must remain strictly confidential.

 ## Example practical workflow